By Katie Garwood | firstname.lastname@example.org

 But even though the commission voted against Rawls’ recommendation, he’s not giving up.

 Starting Nov.
-18, Rawls kicks off the next phase of his plan to remove the monuments with a protest – a march from his church to the two monuments in and around the Plaza de la Constitución during Nights of Lights, one of the biggest days for tourism in the city each year.
+18, Rawls kicks off the next phase of his plan to remove the monuments with a protest – a march from his church to the two monuments in and around the Plaza de la Constitución during the opening for Nights of Lights, one of the biggest days for tourism in the city each year.

 “I’ve seen [the monuments] for awhile.
 It just wasn’t the right time,” he said.
 “Any other time would have just been a waste of energy.
 But I was able to get momentum going because of what was going on around our country and took advantage of that to get a message out that I’ve been wanting to get out for a while.
 But it just wasn’t the right time for a place like this.”